marekpwk/phase_0_unit_1/week_3/1_git_started/my_solution.md

  Remove files from the working tree and from the index

 #### status
-  Remove files from the working tree and from the index
+  Remove files from the working tree and from the indexk

 ## Release 4: Git Workflow